sailpoint-oss/golang-sdk/api_v2025/docs/Methods/SODPoliciesAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := ef38f943-47e9-4562-b5bb-8424a56397d8 # string | The ID of the SOD policy to update its schedule. # string | The ID of the SOD policy to update its schedule. sodPolicySchedule := fmt.Sprintf(`{
+    id := `ef38f943-47e9-4562-b5bb-8424a56397d8` // string | The ID of the SOD policy to update its schedule. # string | The ID of the SOD policy to update its schedule. sodPolicySchedule := fmt.Sprintf(`{
           "schedule" : {
             "hours" : {